 - A Halogen oven simply cooks the food with the heat from the Halogen bulb in far less time than a conventional oven, and yes creates great tasting food.
 Halogen ovens with infrared in (also now named as turbo Broilers) cook better than just traditional Halogen ovens, however the heat only rises up in the same way as a convection oven.

 - An air fryer uses super high speed high concentrated air waves (known as “rapid air technology”), and it also requires higher temperatures to “fry” the food, even with a small amount of oil.
 Specially designed flows of fast powered circulating air rapidly encompasses the food from all angles to cook things evenly and super quick.

-The air fryer uses a nifty combination of both convection cooking and turbo broiling.
+The air fryers for home use enjoy the benefit of a nifty combination of both convection cooking and turbo broiling.
 Air fryers use electrical power to create their heat with a lot of forced power.
 Super healthy, super tasty and super efficient.